SecureHats/security-copilot/Lesson 1/README.md

 OpenAPI Specification:
   This component describes how the API of the plugin works.
 It defines the endpoints, request and response formats, authentication mechanisms, and any other relevant details about the plugin's API.
-The OpenAPI specification provides a standardized way to document and communicate the functionality of the plugin.
+The OpenAPI specification provides a standardized way to document and communicate the plugin's functionality.

 >- More information about the [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/) (OAS) can be found here.